1871fotc/1871fotc.github.io/docs/research/find-a-grave.md

 --8<-- "snippets/sem/research/find-a-grave.json"

-# Find a Grave in Toowong Cemetery
+# How to find a grave in Toowong Cemetery

 Heritage‑listed Toowong Cemetery is the largest cemetery in Queensland.
 It can be difficult to find a grave as some graves are unmarked, headstones have been destroyed, and sections are not signed.

-Follow these steps to find a grave in Toowong Cemetery.

 ## Search for a grave

 Use the Brisbane City Council **[Grave location search](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/grave-location-search)** to look up a person's name and find their location in Toowong Cemetery.

 Note the location which will be 3 numbers in the format, *Portion*-*Section*-*Grave*.
-For example, Peter Jackson's grave is located at Portion 5, Section 28, Grave 1 or 5-28-1.
+For example, Peter Jackson's grave is located at Portion 5, Section 28, Grave 1, or 5-28-1.

-## Find a grave
+## Locate the grave on the map

-Use the Toowong Cemetery Map to find the Portion and Section the person is buried in.
+Use the Toowong Cemetery Map to locate the Portion and Section the person is buried in.

 Can you locate Peter Jackson's grave (5-28-1) using the Portion and Section numbers in the map below?